-At The Holly private hospital, our team of consultant back and spine orthopaedic surgeons and pain management specialists and physiotherapists are experts in helping you to manage back pain and can help you get back on your feet again as quickly as possible.
+At The Holly Private Hospital, our team of consultant back and spine orthopaedic surgeons and pain management specialists and physiotherapists are experts in helping you to manage the pain and can help you get back on your feet again as quickly as possible.

 Causes of back pain

 For most cases of non-specific back pain, it will be difficult to identify the specific cause.
-However, there are several factors that can increase the likelihood of developing or aggravating back pain:
+However, there are several factors that can increase the likelihood of developing or aggravating the pain:

 - Spending extended periods of time in a standing, sitting or bending position.